-Verioed Program Designation Rubric
+Verified Program Designation Rubric

-Purpose: Determine which educational programs meet or exceed the skills and competencies needed in order to be successful in entry-level occupations.
+Purpose: Determine which educational programs meet or exceed the skills and competencies needed in order to be successful at computing entry-level occupations.
 Additionally, ensure that the educational providers are reaching and serving a diverse student population.